Red Bougainvillea flowers

 A vigorous evergreen vine presenting exciting magenta-red blooms; excellent for training on a trellis or arbor, or allowed to spill over garden walls; best color in full sun

 Red Bougainvillea is clothed in stunning red round flowers held atop the branches from late spring to mid fall.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Red Bougainvillea is a multi-stemmed evergreen woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This woody vine will require occasional maintenance and upkeep, and can be pruned at anytime.
 It is a good choice for attracting butterflies to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;